Taxonomies & Filing Rules

 Key filing rules (FR-NL)

-FR-NL-5.06Use decimals attribute, not precisionFR-NL-5.07Report percentages as decimals (35% = 0.35)FR-NL-5.01No duplicate facts (same concept + context + unit)FR-NL-5.03No empty concepts — report 0 or omit entirelyFR-NL-6.01No XBRL footnotes — use text block disclosuresFR-NL-1.02Characters limited to Basic Latin, Latin Supplement, Currency SymbolsStructural rules
+FR-NL-5.06Use decimals attribute, not precisionFR-NL-5.07Report percentages as decimals (35% = 0.35)FR-NL-5.01No duplicate facts (same concept + context + unit)FR-NL-5.03No empty concepts — report 0 or omit entirelyFR-NL-6.01No XBRL footnotes — use text block disclosuresFR-NL-9.01Choose the filing profile that matches the submission destinationFR-NL-1.02Characters limited to Basic Latin, Latin Supplement, Currency SymbolsStructural rules

 FR-NL-3.03No unused contextsFR-NL-3.04No duplicate contextsFR-NL-4.01No duplicate unitsFR-NL-4.02No unused unitsFR-NL-5.08Concepts must be in presentation linkbaseDisclosure note tagging (FY2026+)